-The Sender Verification Error (or Sender Address Verification) occurs when the recipient server performs a MX lookup on the envelope.mail-from address and it fails to locate the MX records for the sending domain.
-The error can appear in a few different ways - Here are the most common:
+This error (also called Sender Address Verification) occurs when the recipient server performs an MX lookup on the envelope.mail-from address and then fails to locate the MX records for the sending domain.
+(See this wiki for a deeper dive into the technical details of Sender Address Verification)

 - 550 Verification failed for <email@example.com>\nUnrouteable address\nSender verify failed

 - Domain of sender address firstname.lastname@example.org does not exist

 - 550 550 Verification failed for <email@example.com>

 - Sender address rejected: User unknown in virtual mailbox table

 - 452 4.5.2 Could not resolve sender domain